-How to Eat Well at a BBQ or Cookout When You Have Food Allergies
+How to Eat Well at a Cookout When You Have Food Allergies

 Summer BBQ and cookout time is here!
 As you gather with family and friends to spend more time together outdoors, a little bit of extra planning and vigilance on your part will go a long way, so that you can safely enjoy the gathering while managing your food allergies.

 Tips for Planning Ahead

 - First and foremost, it's a wise idea to either plan to discuss your food allergies in advance with the host or bring your own meal.

 - If you are planning to eat the food prepared by someone else, you might want to bring some backup foods in case you decide at the last minute that it isn't safe for you to eat what is served.

 - You can also offer to bring a side dish or dessert so that you know you will have safe options.

 - Having a light meal before going can be helpful.
 A very empty, roaring belly may cloud judgment.